aptos-labs/aptos-core/config/README.md

 - NetworkConfig - AptosNet configuration file that specifies peers with keys, seed addresses to connect to upstream peers, the local peers network keys, and other network configuration parameters
-- NodeConfig - Hosts all configuration files for a Diem Node
+- NodeConfig - Hosts all configuration files for a node
-- SafetyRulesConfig - Specifies the persistency strategy for Diem Safety Rules
+- SafetyRulesConfig - Specifies the persistency strategy for Safety Rules
 - StateSyncConfig - Specifies parameters around state sycnhronization and the set of peers that provide the data
 - StorageConfig - Where the AptosDB is stored and its gRPC service endpoints

 ### External Component Configurations
-Outside of each Diem Node, external components can also be configured:
+Outside of each node, external components can also be configured:

-- KeyManagerConfig - This contains configurations details for starting and operating the Key Manager: the component service responsible for rotating cryptographic keys for Diem Nodes.
+- KeyManagerConfig - This contains configurations details for starting and operating the Key Manager: the component service responsible for rotating cryptographic keys for nodes.

 ### Shared Configuration